vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 string.
 Usually, the default settings for the corpus are sufficient.
 In more advanced scenarios, it's desirable to force it to be treated as a query, or, more rarely, as a response.

+### Reranking Configuration

+The `rerankingConfig` object enables reranking of results, to further increase relevance in certain scenarios.
+Scale users can modify the `rerankerId` of this object.
+When using `mmrConfig`, specify a `diversityBias` value between `0.0` and `1.0`.
+For details about our English cross-attentional (Scale only) and Maximal Marginal Relevance (MMR) rerankers, see [Reranking](/docs/api-reference/search-apis/reranking).

 ## Query Summarization Request - Retrieval Augmented Generation